 What Is Reining?

-Each pattern includes small slow circles, large fast circles, flying lead changes, roll backs over the hocks, 360 degree spins done in place, and exciting sliding stops that are the hallmark of the reining horse.
+Each pattern includes small slow circles, large fast circles, flying lead changes, roll backs over the hocks, 360-degree spins done in place, and exciting sliding stops that are the hallmark of the reining horse.

-The NRHA Judging System is recognized as the leading format for judging an equine event that combines technical and stylistic elements coupled with consideration of "degree of difficulty".
+The NRHA Judging System is recognized as the leading format for judging an equine event that combines technical and stylistic elements coupled with consideration of "degree of difficulty."
 Many segments of the equine judging discipline have openly embraced the NRHA Judging System.

 NRHA has flourished over the past two decades.
 Membership numbers have continued to grow and now surpass 15,000; including more than 1,400 youth members.
 There are currently over 1,200 NRHA approved shows and more than 150 Entry Level Reining events held around the world each year.
-NRHA shows pays out more then $13 million in competition purses annually with the winner of the NRHA Open Futurity taking home $150,000.
+NRHA shows pay out more than $13 million in competition purses annually with the winner of the NRHA Open Futurity taking home $150,000.

 NRHA Hall Of Fame